 Help to Buy provides you with a government loan to put towards the cost of a new build home in England.
 The loan ranges from 5-20% of the property value (40% in London), and you'll need to purchase your home from a registered Help to Buy homebuilder.

 Help to Buy isn’t available in Northern Ireland, and the Scottish and Welsh schemes work slightly differently from the English version.
 Read more in our Guide: Help to Buy Explained

 The good thing about an equity loan to buy your first home is that you won’t need to borrow as much on a mortgage.
 Meaning you could get cheaper rates than if you were otherwise taking out a 95% LTV mortgage.

-The downside is that a lot of good mortgage deals aren’t accessible to you if you’re using Help to Buy.
+The downside is that a lot of mortgage deals aren’t accessible to you if you’re using Help to Buy.
 It’s still possible to get a good rate, you’ll just need some advice from a mortgage broker who has experience with Help to Buy.
-A specialist broker knows the whole of the market, and will know how to get the best deal.
-If you’re considering Help to Buy and want to know your options, make an enquiry to get matched to a broker.
+A specialist broker knows the whole of the market, and will know how to get the best right deal for you.
+If you’re considering Help to Buy and want to know your options, make an enquiry to speak to one of our Mortgage Experts.

 Shared Ownership is where you buy part of a property and rent the rest.
 You take out a mortgage on the bit you're buying, then pay a reduced rent on the bit you don't own.
 You’re able to buy between 25-75%, and can buy some or all of the remaining share when you can afford to.

 This means you only need to put a deposit down on the bit that you’re buying, rather than the cost of the whole home.
 Read more about Shared Ownership.